LuizFelipePSilva/LuizFelipePSilva/README.md

 ### 💼 Professional Experience

-- **Backend Developer (CNPq Scholar) @ BLUDOCC** *(Sept 2025 - Present)*
+- **Backend Developer (CNPq Scholar)** *(Sept 2025 - Present)*
-  - Building/maintaining **BLUDOCC**, an aquaculture management platform for fish and shrimp farms, centralizing operational, production, financial, and environmental control across the full production cycle (stocking to harvest).
+  - Building/maintaining, an aquaculture management platform for fish and shrimp farms, centralizing operational, production, financial, and environmental control across the full production cycle (stocking to harvest).
   - Refactored a legacy codebase into a modular **NestJS** architecture.
   - Real-time **IoT** ingestion pipeline via **MQTT** with transactional consistency in **PostgreSQL**.
   - Conversational agent with the **OpenAI API** using function calling (tools) for sensor data queries, with domain-restricted responses to prevent hallucination.